Land Stewardship Camp

 • Explore interspecies communication and direct forms of knowing in nature

-• Engage the connections between cultural and ecological diversity
+• Engage with connections between cultural and ecological diversity

 • Enjoy camping, learning, playing, and swimming with old and new friends along the beautiful South River!

-Between and around land stewardship lessons we’ll come together for meals, stories, exploration, and a shared enjoyment of the everlasting summer days.
+Between and around land stewardship lessons we’ll come together for meals, stories, exploration, and shared enjoyment of the long just-after-Solstice summer days.

 Instructor: